lightly-ai/lightly/docs/source/docker/advanced/pretagging.rst

 run command: `pretagging=True`

 - `pretagging=True` enables the use of the pretagging model
-- `pretagging_debug=True` add a few images to the report for debugging showing showing the image with the bounding box predictions.
+- `pretagging_debug=True` add a few images to the report for debugging showing the image with the bounding box predictions.
 - `pretagging_upload=True` enables uploading of the predictions to a configured datasource.